 b) Facilitate, if required, contact with the relevant statutory bodies or parties who must be consulted during the plan making process.

-c) Carry out all statutory duties contained in the Neighbourhood Planning (General) Regulations 2012 and engage with Buckinghamshire Council during the referendum process of the plan for which the principle authority are responsible;
+c) Carry out all statutory duties contained in the Neighbourhood Planning (General) Regulations 2012 (as amended) and engage with Buckinghamshire Council during the examination and referendum processes of the plan for which the principle authority are responsible;

-d) following the preparation of the draft plan and with the agreement of the Committee, submit the plan to the Local Planning Authority for inspection and independent examination.

-8.3 All members of the Planning Strategy Committee will
+d) following the preparation of the draft plan and its accompanying documents and with the agreement of the Committee, submit the plan and documents to the Local Planning Authority for validation and independent examinati8.3 All members of the Planning Strategy Committee will

 a) Declare any personal interest that may be perceived as being relevant to any decisions or recommendations made by the group.
 This may include membership of an organization, ownership of interest in land (directly or indirectly) or a business or indeed any other matters likely to be relevant to the work undertaken by the steering group.

-b) Ensure that there is no discrimination in the plan making process and that it is a wholly inclusive, open and transparent process to all groups in the Parish and to those wishing to undertake development or be involved in the plan making process.
+b) Ensure that the plan making process is a wholly inclusive, open and transparent process to all groups in the Parish and to those wishing to undertake development or be involved in the plan making process.

 c) Work together for the benefit of the communities established in the Parish.